 You can now enjoy a classic Mexican recipe, without the worry of consuming too many carbs a winning combo if you ask me.

-And if you’re a fan of enchiladas you should also try our keto beef enchiladas for another tasty option.
+And if you’re a fan of enchiladas, you should also try our keto beef enchiladas.

-I just love how well these crepes work in so many keto recipes by transforming classic favorites into low-carb delicious options.
+I just love how well these crepes work in so many keto recipes by transforming classic favorites into low-carb recipes.